Showing posts with label franklin. Show all posts

 I ordered soup and salad.

-We left Spring Hill traveling to Nashville.
+We left Spring Hill and traveled to Nashville.

 We parked in front of Bass Pro Shops.
-We walked inside stopping to look at the Christmas Displays.
+We walked inside, stopping to look at the Christmas Displays.
 (Santa was not there).

-You can be frightened by a Big Brown Bear at Bass Pro Shop
+You can be frightened by a Big Brown Bear at Bass Pro Shop.

-Some stores we saw inside Opry Mills Mall were the Rainforest Cafe, Aquarium Restaurant, build-a-bear, Lego Store, Game stop, Regal Theater, Zoofari Animal Rides, Kids Play Area, a Loco-Motive, and Santa waving as we walked by.
+Some stores we saw inside Opry Mills Mall were the Rainforest Cafe, Aquarium Restaurant, Build-A-Bear, Lego Store, Game Stop, Regal Theater, Zoofari Animal Rides, Kids Play Area, a Locomotive, and Santa waving as we walked by.

-You can enjoy a Zoofari Animals Ride
+You can enjoy a Zoofari animal ride.

-You can ride the Kiddie Train
+You can ride the Kiddie Train.

-You can enjoy Whiskey Samples
+You can enjoy Whiskey Samples.

 Virtual Reality